danpalmer/danpalmer.me/posts/2021-09-11-implicit-hiring-criteria.md

 ### 1. Explicitly looking for

 This is the easiest, it's our traditional criteria or competencies.
-Let's use an infamous example: asking a software engineer to write the algorithm for reversing a binary tree on a whiteboard.
+Let's use an (infamous) example: asking a software engineer to write the algorithm for reversing a binary tree on a whiteboard.
 In this case the criteria may be:

 - Candidate is able to parse and understand a problem description.
 - Candidate can produce working code to solve a straightforward problem.

-These are reasonable criteria for a software engineer, and while this particular interview has many problems, it's likely to give us some signal on these criteria that will help us decide if the candidate is suitable for the role.
+These are reasonable criteria for a software engineer, and while this particular interview has its problems, it is likely to give us some signal on these criteria that will help us decide if the candidate is suitable for the role.

-There's not much more to say for this, it's the basis of all hiring, and well understood.
+This category of requirement is the basis of all hiring, and well understood.

 ### 2. Explicitly not looking for